changli3/aws-instance-scheduler/README.md

 ```
 aws cloudformation deploy --stack-name myConsole01 --parameter-overrides Ami=ami-428aa838 KeyName=TreaEBSLab VpcId=vpc-b3870dd6 SubnetID1=subnet-09f8ca52 SecurityGroupId=sg-58e1fc3d --capabilities CAPABILITY_IAM --template-file cf-bastion.yaml
 ```

 This template launch a small Linux machine for you to manage the schedule if you do not already have a management machine.
 It installs scheduler-cli and provides some utility script, for examples, batch tagging of instances via a csv file.
+Please select an Amazon Linux AMI (login as ec2-user).

 ## Working with Console